 The Company received regulatory approval for the Combination from China and Australia in 2017.
-In addition, at a shareholder meeting held during the third quarter of 2017, the Company's shareholders approved the issuance of the new shares of the Company's common stock at closing of the Combination.
-Currently, the closing of the Combination is expected over the next few months, and is contingent upon customary closing conditions and the remaining regulatory approvals in the United States and Europe.
-Given these contingencies and the overall timing of the Combination, the Company has not recorded any estimated costs for additional expenses that the Company expects, but had yet to incur as of March 31, 2018, related to the Combination.
+In addition, at a shareholder meeting held during the third quarter of 2017, the Company's shareholders overwhelmingly approved the issuance of the new shares of the Company's common stock at closing of the Combination.
+Currently, the closing of the Combination is contingent upon customary closing conditions and the remaining regulatory approvals in the United States and Europe.
+The Company continues to be in productive discussions with the European Commission and Federal Trade Commission regarding the Combination and potential buyers for the product lines to be divested, and intends to present a remedy that meets the needs of both regulatory autorities in the third quarter of 2018.
+Based on the information available to date, the Company expects to receive approval from the regulatory authorities and close the Combination in the fourth quarter of 2018.
+Given these contingencies and the overall timing of the Combination, the Company has not recorded any estimated costs for additional expenses that the Company expects, but had yet to incur as of June 30, 2018, related to the Combination.

-As of March 31, 2018, the Company's gross liability for uncertain tax positions, including interest and penalties, was \$9.7 million.
+As of June 30, 2018, the Company's gross liability for uncertain tax positions, including interest and penalties, was \$9.2 million.
 The Company cannot determine a reliable estimate of the timing of cash flows by period related to its uncertain tax position liability.
-However, should the entire liability be paid, the amount of the payment may be reduced by up to \$5.0 million as a result of offsetting benefits in other tax jurisdictions.
+However, should the entire liability be paid, the amount of the payment may be reduced by up to \$5.1 million as a result of offsetting benefits in other tax jurisdictions.